leonmeka/ethereum-explorer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

-Ethereum-Explorer offers a easy access to the latest Ether information and analytics for crypto investors and traders.
+Ethereum-Explorer offers an easy accessability to the latest Ethereum information, news and analytics for crypto investors and traders.
 Just search for your wallet and find all relevant data.

 Example: